 3. Lolita – Vladimir Nabakov (60 million copies)

-This novel’s success had nothing to do with people buying it under the pretence of appearing literary, then surreptitiously thumbing through to page 79.
-Nope.
-It was the story.
+This novel’s success had nothing to do with people buying it and surreptitiously thumbing through to page 79.
+It was clearly the story.

 4. The Catcher In The Rye – J.D.
 Salinger (65 million copies)